hablapps/pairstrading/PostPairsTrading.md

 Having identified the optimal pair of indices for our pairs trading strategy, let's now explore how to deploy a simple model that detects trading opportunities.
 Additionally, we'll examine how all of this fits within the MS (Model Server) component.

 ![Arch-ML](resources/general-architecture-ms.png)
-*kdb tick architecture diagram by Alexander Unterrainer, modified by us.*

 At this point, we can start coding the actual pairs trading model that calculates the relationships between the prices of our indexes, which we'll refer to as **spreads**.
 Our initial approach might simply involve subtracting the prices and observing whether the difference deviates significantly from zero, taking their scale difference into account.